dracoventions/TWCManager/docs/PolicyCustomization.md

 car's original charge limit is remembered and restored when the car leaves or when a new policy does not apply a limit.

-Acceptable value are 50-100; -1 means not to apply a limit / restore the car's original limit.
+Acceptable values are 50-100; -1 means not to apply a limit / restore the car's original limit.

 These limits are not exposed through the web interface, but can be configured in